The Best Subject Lines For Emails & How To Write Them in 2022

 Words that mimic, resemble or suggest the source of the sound that it describes.
 Onomatopoeia is a word that is phonetically imitating, resembles, or suggests a sound that describes.

 There are so many ways to use sounds to get people's attention; embrace your inner child and use it in your next subject line.
 For example:

 "Surprise and Delight your customers with our new product line." - A makeup company or any other relevant type of business.

 The idea is to make the mind create imagery for itself using its own resourceful imagination.

-So, these are the best 21 subject line styles to boost your open rates and build trust with your readers, but what are the best subject lines for emails?
+So, these are 21 of the best email campaign subject lines to boost your open rates and build trust with your readers, but what are the best email subject lines 2022?

 Here are 10 great email subject line examples

 1. Don't die of boredom this weekend...read this instead!